joelwass/quickCommit/README.md

 **Setup:**

 Download zip or clone.
-In directory of script, enter command in terminal: *chmod +x quickcommit* (or *chmod 0777 quickcommit*)
+In directory of script, enter command in terminal: *chmod +x installQuickCommit*

 **To Install:**
+  - double click the installQuickCommit within finder... or:
   - within directory of downloaded script, in terminal, type: *sudo install quickcommit /usr/local/bin/quickcommit*

 **To run:**